segura08m/InnerNode/README.md

 -   **`CrossChainOracleClient`**: This class simulates the interaction with the destination chain's oracle network.
     -   It uses the `requests` library to make authenticated HTTP POST requests to a simulated API endpoint.
-    -   The `submit_attestation` method formats the event data into a payload and sends it, handling potential network errors and non-successful API responses.
+    -   The `submit_attestation` method formats the event data into a payload and sends it, handling potential network errors and unsuccessful API responses.

 -   **`BridgeOrchestrator`**: This class acts as the central coordinator.
     -   It initializes instances of `ChainEventListener` and `CrossChainOracleClient`.